allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 tags: [wiremock, TDD, testing, integration tests, fault injection]
 ---

-SOA as modern approach to build distributed enterprise applications gives us many benefits, including resiliency and fault-tolerance.
+SOA (Service Oriented Architecture) as modern approach to build distributed enterprise applications gives us many benefits, including resiliency and fault-tolerance.
 On the other hands there are many new kinds of SOA-specific faults, like publishing, discovery, composition, binding or execution faults (as stated in:
 [A Fault Taxonomy for Service-Oriented Architecture](http://edoc.hu-berlin.de/series/informatik-berichte/215/PDF/215.pdf)).
 Error handling is one of the most important things to have services right designed and implemented (see article: [Error Handling Considerations in SOA Analysis & Design](http://www.infoq.com/articles/error-handling-soa-design)).
-In this article I want to focus only on small aspect of this broad subject: unexpected service behaviors which, if not properly handled by client, can lead to application inaccessibility.
+In this article I want to focus only on small aspect of this broad subject: unexpected service behaviors which, if not properly handled by the client, can lead to application inaccessibility.

 ### Example service client